Manage your job settings in document automation

 - Extract Content from PDF Files

-OCR If switched, Kingfisher will use OCR to locate the text on the PDF document, this is good for image PDFs and PDF file with Encoding.
+OCRIf switched, DAS Content Extraction will use OCR to locate the text on the PDF document.
+This is good for image PDFs and PDF files with encoding.

 - Rename based on Barcode